-One example of social proof is the "wisdom of friends.”
+Social proof is the idea that people follow the actions of others.
 People trust what their friends trust, or in the case of fundraising, support what their friends support.
-What this means for you is the ability to expand your donor base through social proof.
-Add some competition to that amongst your fundraisers and you have a recipe for virtual fundraising success!
+For your nonprofit, this means that your supporters who volunteer to raise money on your behalf during a peer-to-peer fundraiser will quickly gain the support of their friends and family.
+Add some friendly competition amongst your fundraisers, too, and you have a recipe for virtual fundraising success!

 So that you can effectively leverage this idea, let’s walk through the steps nonprofits need to take to set up a peer-to-peer campaign:

 - Create your main campaign page using a peer-to-peer fundraising platform.